Dr Craig Lundy is a Senior Lecturer in Social Theory at Nottingham Trent University.

 Lundy, C., and Patton, P. (2013) Deleuze in China.
 Special issue of Theory and Event, 16:3 (Sep).

-Durie R., Lundy, C., and Wyatt, K. (forthcoming) “Using complexity principles to understand the nature of relations for creating a culture of publically engaged research within Higher Education Institutes”, in Mitleton-Kelly, E., Paraskevas, A., and Day, C. (eds.)
+Durie R., Lundy, C., and Wyatt, K. (2018) “Using complexity principles to understand the nature of relations for creating a culture of publically engaged research within Higher Education Institutes”, in Mitleton-Kelly, E., Paraskevas, A., and Day, C. (eds.)
 Handbook of Research Methods in Complexity Science: Theory & Application.
 Cheltenham: Edward Elgar.

 Lundy, C., (2017) “Tracking the Triple Form of Difference: Deleuze’s Bergsonism and the Asymmetrical Synthesis of the Sensible”, in Deleuze Studies, 11:2, pp. 174-194.